secretgrampuh/Shotgrid_Bulk_Uploader/Readme.md

 --purple: This is used for sending deliveries from Purple Patch Folder (Vendor)

 --playlist: Enter playlist name

 --target: The target folder for uploads.
-This only works in conjunction with --new sequence though
+This only works in conjunction with --new_sequence though

+Example Usages:

 python /Users/mtimac2/Documents/Develop/Shotgun_Upload_Versions.py --new_sequence --target "/Volumes/Branching Out EDIT/Branching Out/VFX/YL2_025_COVR" --playlist "20240828_YL2_025_COVR_Plates"